MicrosoftDocs/sdk-api/sdk-api-src/content/wbemdisp/nn-wbemdisp-iswbemdatetime.md

 ' The value in dateTime displays as
 ' 20000120195632.000000-480.
 This is the equivalent time ' in GMT with the specified offset for PST of -8 hrs.
-MsgBox "CIM datetime " &amp; dateTime
+MsgBox "CIM datetime " & dateTime

 ' The value now displays as B=0/2000 11:56:32 AM because the ' parameter contains the default TRUE value causing the value to be ' interpreted as a local time.
-MsgBox "Local datetime " &amp; dateTime.GetVarDate ()
+MsgBox "Local datetime " & dateTime.GetVarDate ()

 ' The value now displays as B=0/2000 7:56:32 PM because the ' parameter value is FALSE, which indicates a GMT time.
 ' non-local time.
-MsgBox "Datetime in GMT " &amp; dateTime.GetVarDate (false)
+MsgBox "Datetime in GMT " & dateTime.GetVarDate (false)

 ' Create a new class and add a DateTime property value.
 ' SWbemServices.Get returns an empty SWbemObject